mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 ### Step 6: Render

 The details of rendering are out of scope for this article, and depend on the specific application.
-However, we wish to highlight a stylistic decision that we feel makes our graphs more readable.
+However, I wish to highlight a stylistic decision that I feel makes our graphs more readable.

 When rendering edges, we use a style inspired by [railroad diagrams](https://en.wikipedia.org/wiki/Syntax_diagram).
 These have many advantages over the Bézier curves employed by Graphviz.
 First, straight lines feel more organized and are easier to follow when scrolling up and down.
 Second, they are easy to route (vertical when crossing layers, horizontal between layers).
 Third, they are easy to coalesce when they share a destination, and the junctions provide a clear indication of the edge's direction.
 Fourth, they always cross at right angles, improving clarity and reducing the need to avoid edge crossings in the first place.

 Consider the following example.
 There are several edge crossings that may traditionally be considered undesirable—yet the edges and their directions remain clear.
 Of particular note is the vertical junction highlighted in red on the left: not only is it immediately clear that these edges share a destination, but the junction itself signals that the edges are flowing downward.
-We find this much more pleasant than the "rat's nest" that Graphviz tends to produce.
+I find this much more pleasant than the "rat's nest" that Graphviz tends to produce.

 <img alt="Examples of railroad-diagram edges" src="/assets/img/iongraph-edge-examples-highlighted.png" width="716">

 ## Why does this work?

 It may seem surprising that such a simple (and stupid) layout algorithm could produce such readable graphs, when more sophisticated layout algorithms struggle.
-However, we feel that the algorithm succeeds _because_ of its simplicity.
+However, I feel that the algorithm succeeds _because_ of its simplicity.

 Most graph layout algorithms are optimization problems, where error is minimized on some chosen metrics.
 However, these metrics seem to correlate poorly to readability in practice.
 For example, it seems good in theory to rearrange nodes to minimize edge crossings.
 But a predictable order of nodes seems to produce more sensible results overall, and simple rules for edge routing are sufficient to keep things tidy.
 (As a bonus, this also gives us layout stability from pass to pass.)
 Similarly, layout rules like "align parents with their children" produce more readable results than "minimize the lengths of edges".

 Furthermore, by rejecting the optimization problem, a human author gains more control over the layout.
 We are able to position nodes "inside" of loops, and push post-loop content down in the graph, _because_ we reject this global constraint-solver approach.
 Minimizing "error" is meaningless compared to a human _maximizing_ meaning through thoughtful design.

 And finally, the resulting algorithm is simply more efficient.
 All the layout passes in iongraph are easy to program and scale gracefully to large graphs because they run in roughly linear time.
-It is better, in our view, to run a fixed number of layout iterations according to your graph complexity and time budget, rather than to run a complex constraint solver until it is "done".
+It is better, in my view, to run a fixed number of layout iterations according to your graph complexity and time budget, rather than to run a complex constraint solver until it is "done".

 By following this philosophy, even the worst graphs become tractable.
 Below is a screenshot of a zlib function, compiled to WebAssembly, and rendered using the old tool.